 San Francisco’s Best Hike: Sutro Heights Park

-Unreachable and remote for centuries, only one person dared to explore and invest in this desolate part of the city and that was Mr. Adolph Sutro.
+Unreachable and remote for centuries, only one person dared to explore and invest in this desolate part of the city, and that person was Mr. Adolph Sutro.

 Who is Adolph Sutro ?